cs3216/cs3216.github.io/assignments/mobile/index.md

     your `README.md` file, or add all the teaching team members as co-developers of your application.

-Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header "Assignment 3: Mobile Cloud Application".
+Clarifications and questions related to this assignment should be posted to the CS3216 Slack channel "#ay1617-assg3".

 Good luck and have fun!